• Help & Advice

 • If you’re not physically aroused, touch of any kind can be uncomfortable – especially if it’s somewhere sensitive, like your clitoris or the tip of your penis.
 Being wet/lubricated, relaxed and with lots of blood flow in the area (so penises get erect and vulvas swell) helps with this.

 • If you’re not feeling turned on or ‘in the mood’, touch can be unpleasant.
-For example, being tickled when you’re feeling playful and silly is usually more fun than when you’re tired or irritable!
+For example, being tickled is rarely fun when you’re tired and irritable!
 The same is true of sexual stimulation.

 • Receiving penetration (a penis, finger or toy being inserted into your vagina or anus) can be more demanding for your body than penetrating someone else.
 Your muscles have to relax to let something in, and the skin in these areas is sensitive and can be easily hurt.